 TitlesInstructor of Music

-Anne Kelton joined the Conservatory faculty in 2003 and is and instructor of music.
-She teaches both woodwind pedagogy and instrumental techniques.
+Anne Kelton joined the Conservatory faculty in 2003 and is an instructor of music teaching woodwind pedagogy.

 Kelton has previously held faculty positions at Millikin University and Providence College, where she taught saxophone and flute, as well as theory, ear training, and saxophone quartet.
 Her students and chamber groups have won awards from the Music Teachers National Association at local, state, and national levels.
 In addition to college teaching, Kelton teaches general music in Marshfield, Massachusetts.
 She was awarded the Honor Award for Significant Service to the Teaching Profession (2008) by the Plymouth County Education Association after being nominated by her colleagues.